gburghardt/module-slideshow/README.md

 - [module-utils][module-utils]
 - [Oxydizr][oxydizr] Front Controller

-A simple `bower install` from the command line will download all the external dependencies.
+A simple `bower install module-slideshow` from the command line will download all the external dependencies.

 ## Downloading Slideshow Module